lothar243/its280/W12Ch25-CareAndFeedingOfMobileDevices.md

 ### Malware

+iOS - They have a reputation for less malware

-iOS - Doesn't allow sideloading and is much more strict about their store
+* Don't allow sideloading and is much more strict about their store

-* They may be required to allow third-party stores soon
+  * They may be required to allow third-party stores soon - the EU says Apple has an effective monopoly

+* Smaller market share

 Android - Be careful what you download

 * Anti-malware isn't very good at spotting original malware
-* Permissions required for functionality
+* Permissions required for functionality - verify what is necessary, and be prepared to say 'no'
 * Malware can be introduced after the initial download (during an update)
+* Many devices are no longer supported, and thus don't receive security updates

 Symptoms/Clues